A Manager’s Guide to Rotating Shift Schedules

 The idea is to set up the schedule so that everyone works through every shift, to keep the distribution of most popular and least popular shifts fair, as they’re rotated through the different shifts over time.

-For example, imagine you run a restaurant, where all the service staff want to work in the evenings because they make the most tips.
+Imagine you run a restaurant, where all the service staff want to work in the evenings because they make the most tips.
 Or, they don’t want to work the evening shifts because they enjoy those nights with their friends and families.
-A rotating shift schedule would help make sure that everyone works through all the available shifts in a fair way, without causing burnout or playing favorites.

 How a rotating shift schedule works